 It is organised into six residential modules at The FA's national football centre, St. George's Park.

-Taking place over 18 days within a one-year period, this will expand your technical and tactical skills and build on 11v11 player development.
+Taking place over 12 days within a one-year period, this will expand your technical and tactical skills and build on 11v11 player development.

 Duration: 12 months